-Lanna Campbell and Polly in the Avalon Peninsula, NL (Photo by Trevor Nickerson)
+Lanna Campbell and Polly look out over the Salmonier River (Photo by Trevor Nickerson)

 The Salmonier Nature Reserve is 177 hectares of pure wilderness an hour’s drive south of St. John’s.
 With your help, we can double the amount of land protected and cared for here.